Ronan Point Inquiry

 Legacy & Impact

 The inquiry's most significant documented legacy is the Building Regulations 1970 (5th Amendment), which introduced the concept of resistance to disproportionate collapse.
 This principle remains embedded in Part A of the current Building Regulations.
-The inquiry also led to the removal of piped gas from high-rise residential buildings and requirements for structural engineering assessments of tall buildings.
+The inquiry also led to the disconnection of piped gas from high-rise residential buildings and requirements for structural engineering assessments of buildings over six storeys.

-The inquiry effectively ended the use of large panel system construction in the UK.
-However, when Ronan Point was demolished in 1986, investigators found structural joints packed with rubbish and that post-collapse strengthening works had been inadequate.
-This discovery raised questions about the effectiveness of remedial measures taken after the original collapse.
+The disaster effectively ended large panel system construction in the UK.
+However, when Ronan Point was demolished in 1986, investigators found structural joints packed with rubbish and that post-collapse strengthening works had been ineffective.
+This discovery raised questions about the implementation and enforcement of safety measures.

 The Ronan Point inquiry occupies a significant place in the history of UK building safety regulation.
-Its focus on preventing disproportionate collapse established a principle that continues to shape structural engineering practice.
-The 2017 Grenfell Tower fire renewed attention to questions about building safety regulation and enforcement that were first raised by Ronan Point, particularly regarding the application of safety standards to existing buildings.
+Its focus on preventing disproportionate collapse established principles that continue to shape building standards.
+The 2017 Grenfell Tower fire renewed attention to questions about building safety regulation and enforcement that the Ronan Point inquiry had raised nearly five decades earlier.

 Lasting Reforms